alexander-yu/stream/complexity.md

 #### Core (Univariate)

-Let `n` be the size of the window, or the stream if tracking the global minimum; let `k` be the maximum exponent of the power sums that is being tracked.
+Let `n` be the size of the window, or the stream if tracking the global sums; let `k` be the maximum exponent of the power sums that is being tracked.
 Then we have the following complexities:

 | Push (time) | Sum (time) | Count (time) | Space                                     |
 | :---------: | :--------: | :----------: | :---------------------------------------: |